Can market volumes reveal traders' rationality and a new risk premium?: Empirical Analysis

 In this section we analyze two exchange rates, Bitcoin to US Dollar (BTC-USD or BTC for short) and Euro to US-Dollar (EUR-USD or EUR for short), from September 30th, 2018, to September 23rd, 2023.
 Also in this case we repeat the experiment of Section \ref{PFE_VZ}.

 Figure \ref{KS_Test_BTC_EUR} displays the p-values (on the $y$-axis) obtained from the Kolmogorov-Smirnov test, where the null hypothesis assumes normality of the time series.
-This test is applied to both the log-volume (upper panels) and the log-price (lower panels) for BTC-USD and EUR-USD within each window used in the estimation process.
+This test is applied to both the log-volume (upper panels) and the log-exchange rate (lower panels) for BTC-USD and EUR-USD within each window used in the estimation process.
 As in the previous sections, the $y$-axis ranges from 0.05 to 1.

 We observe that the p-values for the log-volume and log-rate of BTC-EUR are generally greater than or equal to 0.05 for several dates, except during the post Covid period (2021).
-THe EUR-USD rate reject the model for both volume and rate.
-Thus, the results regarding the EUR-USD exchange rates could be not reliable.
+The EUR-USD rate rejects the model for both volume and rate.
+Thus, the results regarding the EUR-USD exchange rate could be not reliable.

 Figure \ref{Logvolume_BTC_EUR} shows the frequency histogram and the QQ-plot of the standardized daily log-volumes relative to the time period considered and it confirms that the observed total trading volume follows a GBM.